GlennVL-AP/cpp-programming-slides/slides/session_2/index.md

 }
 // but here x is not in scope!
 ```

+Note:
+* Variables can be declared in if
 ---
 ```c++
 std::println("Pick an operation: 1: +, 2: -, 3: *: ");